 Summer is coming!
-I'm so excited about warm weather and sunshine.
-We just moved to the area earlier this spring and we've really enjoyed exploring what the greater Augusta area has to offer.
-As Spring Break snuck up on us, and the world descended on Augusta, I wanted to make sure I had a plan for the summer weeks.
+I’m so excited about warm weather and sunshine.
+We just moved to the area earlier this spring and we’ve really enjoyed exploring what the greater Augusta area has to offer.
+As Spring Break snuck up on us, and the world descended on Augusta, I wanted to make sure I had a plan to rock this summer.

 My kiddos will be 9, 8, and 2 this summer which means I sometimes have a challenge on what keeps all of them entertained at once.
 Luckily they all love playing outside.
 As we begin to explore playgrounds and parks, I wanted to keep track of all the area had to offer.
 I especially want to make the transition to summer easier for my fellow military families who arrive and want to meet people.

 Here’s some of the best of what the CSRA (that’s Central Savannah River Area if you’re still learning the lingo) has to offer: